Sufficiently Regularized Nonnegative Quartic Polynomials are Sum-of-Squares: Structured Classes of Polynomials with Exact SoS Certificates

+{The next result shows that an SoS certificate can still be constructed for the Schnabel model, but only under an explicit matrix condition.
+In contrast to the Euclidean case, this condition does not become automatic for large regularization in general.} \Cref{thm: SoS sch} proves the sufficient conditions for global optimality and its relationship to SoS characterization. \Cref{opt for sch} proves the necessary conditions for global optimality.
 Previously, in \Cref{lemma opt cond special T}, we established tight necessary and sufficient conditions that fully characterize the global minimizer for $m_3$.
-For \eqref{sch}, however, there is an inherent gap between necessary and sufficient conditions. \Cref{thm: SoS sch} proves the sufficient conditions for global optimality and its relationship to SoS characterization. \Cref{opt for sch} proves the necessary conditions for global optimality
+For \eqref{sch}, however, there is an inherent gap between necessary and sufficient conditions.

 \begin{theorem} (SoS and Global Sufficient Optimality) For $n \ge 2$, assume $s^*$ satisfies

 then $q_{\mathcal{S}}(v) = m_{\mathcal{S}}(s^*+v) - m_{\mathcal{S}}(s^*)$ is SoS.
 Also, if $s^*$ satisfies \eqref{optimality condition sch}, then, $s^*$ is the global minimum. \end{theorem}